PUBLIC COMMENT

 - All household members over 18 years of age must sign the application, conflict of interest and release form.

-- Completed applications, including all supporting income and debt information, shall be sent to Milwaukee County Home Repair.
+- Completed applications, including all supporting income and debt information, shall be submitted through the online application.
+Documentation should be uploaded with the application.

-- After application materials are received, staff shall determine if the application is eligible.
+- After application is completed online, program staff will review documentation submitted to determine if the application is eligible.

 - Staff will work with homeowner to create a scope(s) of work for the work needed at the home.